varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 IRC Channel
 ===========

-The most immediate way to get hold of us, is to join our IRC channel:
+The most immediate way to get hold of us is to join our IRC channel:

 	``#varnish on server irc.linpro.no``

-The main timezone of the channel is Europe+America.
+The main timezone of the channel is Europe work hours.

 If you can explain your problem in a few clear sentences, without too much copy&paste, IRC is a good way to try to get help.
-If you do need to paste log files, VCL and so on, please use a pastebin_.
+If you do need to paste log files, VCL and so on, please use a pastebin_ service.

 If the channel is all quiet, try again some time later, we do have lives, families and jobs to deal with also.